 Stuff.
 You can get pretty much anything you want, from T-shirts with names and numbers of long-gone players to team-oriented DVDs, in the souvenir stands across Yawkey Way, including the official Team Store.
 Before the Sox bought this store, it was pretty much the originator, along with the River Avenue shops across from the original Yankee Stadium, of the ballpark souvenir stand we’ve come to know.

 During the Game.
 A lot of the Grandstand seats are wooden with iron armrests.
 These are a remnant of the park’s 1934 renovation, and aside from many of the seats at Wrigley Field they are the oldest remaining seats in the majors.
+(Aside from the outer shell of the stadium, including that front entrance, I don't think there's anything left from the original 1912 construction.)
 They’re not very wide and provide little legroom.
 You may need to stand up a few times to improve your circulation.

 Because of their connection with the Jimmy Fund, the Sox often let disabled or sick children sing the National Anthem.
 Say whatever you want about the Sox players and loudmouth team president Larry Lucchino, but the organization, as run by John W. Henry and Tom Werner, does seek to have and show class, and usually they do.

 You may hear references to the foul poles.
 The one in right field is Pesky’s Pole: Johnny Pesky led the American League in hits 3 times (at a time when just leading the team, with Ted Williams on it, in hits was amazing), but hit just 17 home runs in his entire career; 6 of these were curled around this pole, although none were actually hit off it.
 So the nickname is ironic, kind of like naming the left-field pole at Yankee Stadium after John Flaherty.